 The Community Center will encompass history of place, while charting a sustainable course for the future.
 It will support local food sourcing, stimulate trails development, provide a community gathering place, and promote healthy lifestyles.
 It will also provide a centrally located venue for educational programs to be enjoyed by multitudes of visitors to the region and residents who are hungry to improve their skills.

 The property consists of several structures located on 25 city lots.
 The old gym and adjoining classrooms will house the recreational and educational components.
 It will also allow for use as expanded event and meeting space.
-The large original classroom building has already received a demolition permit, contingent on the development of the Community Center.
-This area will be converted to an outdoor venue for activities including concerts, craft shows and the local Farmer’s Market.
+The large original classroom building has already been demolished.
+This area has been converted to an open outdoor area for activities including concerts, craft shows and the local Farmer’s Market.
 The third building, which consists of eight classrooms with restrooms, the cafeteria, and the basement level art room will be transformed into Class A office space.
-The proceeds from the office park will be used to supplement the operations of the Community Center.
-Later in the development plan, the property will also be developed to include an aquatic center and solar-powered splash park.
+The proceeds from the Office Park will be used to supplement the operations of the Community Center.
+Later in the development plan, the property will also be developed to include an aquatic center and splash park.

 The land and buildings are held under an agreement to lease with a future expectation of the site being acquired, developed and managed by the Eureka Springs Community Center Foundation, a 501C3 organization.
 The Foundation is working in partnership with the Eureka Springs Parks and Recreation Commission for operation of the events space, trail hub, community center, and aquatic center.

-Redevelopment of an Aged and Displaced School Site into a Creative Campus through a Proven Formula of Economic Improvement Strategies
+Redevelopment of an Aged School Site into a Creative Campus through a Proven Formula of Economic Improvement Strategies

 Preserve Our Sense of Place—while Charting our Course for the Future